The 20 Best Pulmonary Alveolar Proteinosis Doctors Near Me in Michigan, US

 English

 Jay Patel is a primary care provider, practicing in Hospital Medicine in Grand Rapids, Michigan.
-Dr. Patel has been practicing medicine for over 16 years and is rated as an Experienced provider by MediFind in the treatment of Pulmonary Alveolar Proteinosis.
-His top areas of expertise are Sepsis, Pneumonia, Hospital-Acquired Pneumonia, Endoscopy, and Ureteroscopy.
+He has been practicing medicine for over 16 years.
+Dr. Patel is rated as an Experienced provider by MediFind in the treatment of Pulmonary Alveolar Proteinosis.
+He is also highly rated in 1 other condition, according to our data.
+His clinical expertise encompasses Sepsis, Pneumonia, Atypical Pneumonia, Endoscopy, and Ureteroscopy.
+Dr. Patel is board certified in American Board Of Internal Medicine.

 Languages Spoken: